ambrwlsn/website/src/blog/writing-a-book-in-public-switching-to-web-dev/index.md

 Now that my child is in daycare, I can dedicate a little more time to writing.
 I can also keep telling myself that a little bit of writing a day is better than none.
 Logic over fear, let's go!

+My writing mantra is to cut the fluff and tell people exactly what they need, in plain language.
+Currently feeling thankful for the longer, fluffier paragraphs I wrote years ago.
+I can take those and cut them down!

 </section>